Vaccine certification - FAQs last updated - 13 December 2021

 Further information on each of these methods is available below.

-This includes pubs or restaurants that serve alcohol, including Bring Your Own.
-It also includes sports stadiums that sell alcohol.
-Coffee shops are not included.
+This includes pubs or restaurants that serve alcohol, including Bring Your Own and nightclubs

-- Indoor events with 500 or more attendees; (where some or all of the audience are not normally seated).
+- Indoor events where not all attendees are seated; (where some or all of the audience are not normally seated).
 This means where the crowd are usually standing, such as indoor music concerts.

 - Cinemas, theatres and conference halls.